 The ratings are given for ‘ideal’ trees growing with adequate soil volume, access to sunlight and without any competition or other limiting factors such as the soil nutrient regime.
 Site conditions and soil types vary considerably from site to site and therefore, depending on where and how your tree is planted, the figures quoted may vary.

 For some varieties, data was not available and the modelling was therefore carried out at the species level.

 Trees confer many other benefits and therefore these carbon values should be considered as a conservative estimate of the total benefits provided by trees.

 Please refer to the Barcham catalogue to see their full range of trees and the related carbon performance certificates.

-Interested in tree performance certificates or fancy doing something similar for your own tree nursery?
+Interested in carbon performance certificates for your own tree nursery?
 We’d love to hear from you!